bwagenseller/bwagenseller.github.io/ubuntu/server_build.md

 Finally, it is assumed that for the setup you will [be root](/ubuntu/linux_notes?id=becoming-root) unless otherwise stated.

+## Getting (and Installing) the ISO

+The ISO image is the 'install' package - most operating systems use an ISO image for an install.
+Determine if you want a server implementation or a desktop; once you [download the Ubuntu ISO](https://www.ubuntu.com/#download), the traditional thing to do is burn its contents to a DVD (double clicking the ISO will usually prompt your DVD burner software to do this).

+Once the DVD is made, simply put it in the DVD drive and boot from CD; from there just follow the instructions.
+Once this is complete, you will have an Ubuntu system operational!

 # Setting up the Static IP

 > If the IP you are using is a static IP, follow these steps.